Types of Aid: Scholarships for New Students

 MSU Northern freshman scholarships and awards are available to those seeking undergraduate bachelor degree programs only.
 We have a limited number of scholarships for transfer students, as well.

-The following scholarships are for new first-time freshman only:
+The following scholarships are for new, first-time freshman only:

 The Chancellor’s Scholarship is the most prestigious honor bestowed on an incoming resident freshman, in recognition of outstanding academic achievement.
 The scholarship recipients will receive $2,000 per year, for up to four years. $1,000 will be applied as a tuition waiver and $1,000 as a scholarship.
 To be considered for the Chancellor’s Scholarship, resident freshmen should complete the new student application.
 To retain the Chancellor’s Scholarship, students must maintain a cumulative GPA of 3.2 or greater; complete at least 15 credits per semester; maintain full-time, resident status; and enroll continuously (except summer).

-Lions Club Scholarships
+Lions Club Scholarship

 Lions Club Legacy Student Scholarship Application